buley/dash/README.md

 > objects.update
 > objects.delete

-### Cursors

-Cursors traverse an index matching a given "key range".

-Two different types of cursors: IDBCursor and IDBCursorWithValue which are created on a X using openKeyCursor http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBIndex-openKeyCursor and openCursor http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBIndex-openCursor respectively

-Using an index and a key range for that index, You can use cursors to get, put and delete records one at a time but in single request.
-Cursors are also capable of "advancing" (http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBCursor-advance) and, in effect, skip a number of objects in an index for a given key range.

-#### Indexes
+### IndexedDB Indexes

 When querying for more than one object we must use indexes, and to use indexes we in complex manners we typically need to use a special type of request called a "cursor."
 When you want to ask for a range of data on an index, what you get back is not the data itself but rather a reference to a cursor, which offers asyncronous callbacks that fire when it retrieves objects from the store.
 When these callbacks fire, the programmer must either "continue" the cursor or abandon it.
 This process continues until either the programmer is done with the request or the cursor has exhausted the results from the request.

+#### IndexedDB Cursors

+Using an index and a key range for that index, you can use cursors to get, put and delete records one at a time but in single request.
+Cursors are also capable of "advancing" (http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBCursor-advance) and, in effect, skip a number of objects in an index for a given key range.

+Cursors traverse an index matching a given "key range".

+Two different types of cursors: IDBCursor and IDBCursorWithValue which are created on a X using openKeyCursor http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBIndex-openKeyCursor and openCursor http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBIndex-openCursor respectively

-#### Key Ranges
+#### IndexedDB Key Ranges

 Each cursor request needs an index against which to search and a range of keys to match, called a "key range".
 Key ranges break down into its "bounds" and "direction".
 Bounds describe how the range of keys start and end, using the keywords "only", "lower", "upper".
 The latter two allow optional modifiers "lowerOpen" and "upperOpen".
 The modifiers default to false.